 - ½ cup canned pumpkin or leftover cooked winter squash

-- ⅓ cup honey
+- ⅓ cup honey or for Keto: low-carb liquid sweetener

-- 2 tsp. cinnamon
+- 2 teaspoons cinnamon

-- ¾ tsp. ginger
+- ¾ teaspoon ginger

-- ¾ tsp. baking soda , sifted
+- ¾ teaspoon baking soda sifted

-- ½ tsp. allspice
+- ½ teaspoon allspice

-- ½ tsp. sea salt
+- ½ teaspoon sea salt

 Instructions

-- Using a 4-ounce scoop, or similar size, scoop batter into neat mounds on prepared cookie sheet.
-Bake until golden brown all over, with darker brown tinges.
+- Bake until golden brown all over, with darker brown tinges.
 Start checking for doneness after 15 minutes.

 Notes

-- Whisk together all of the ingredients in a medium size bowl.
+- Whisk together all of the ingredients in a medium-size bowl.

 - Chill cooled scones in freezer for 10 minutes before dipping their tops, to facilitate the glaze setting up/hardening.

 - Dip the top of each scone once; then place on parchment lined cookie sheet.
-Garnish the glaze with a fresh grating of nutmeg or a sprinkle of cinnamon.
+Optional: Garnish the glaze with a fresh grating of nutmeg or a sprinkle of cinnamon.
 Or top each with pieces of crystallized ginger.

 Nutrition

 This is the big scoop to get for these scones.
-It’s a 4-ounce scoop:
+It’s a 4-ounce scoop.

 Andrea Wyckoff says